Thegrasscutter/Writeups/site/posts/kringlecon-2021/now-hiring.md

 tags:
   - post
   - kringlecon2021Post
-title: Kringlecon 2021 - Now Hiring
+title: Now Hiring
-layout: post
+layout: post.njk
 ---
 # Introduction
 This is a challenge that I truely do reccomend doing.
 It teaches you something about AWS IMDS, something that is compleatly new to me.
 I suggest reading this page first to grasp a better understanding of what we are actually doing on the serverside. https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html